 Being appointed a QC in 2013 is the third moment.
 The fact that there were 26 silks announced that year did not take away the sense of achievement.

-And finally, what would you have done if you had to choose another career?
+What would you have done if you had to choose another career?

 When I was at university I had a holiday job at Coopers Creek Winery in Huapai and I thought I might like to be a winemaker if law did not work out.
 But I was very average (read “hopeless”) at chemistry which would have presented more than a few challenges.